May is ALS Awareness Month

 The National ALS Registry has held its Annual Surveillance Meeting in the Fall since 2011.
 This meeting has been an important way for neurologists, researchers, advocacy groups, and especially patients and caregivers, to provide guidance and direction for the Registry’s initiatives.

-Last year’s meeting in 2022 saw a change in format with the meeting being held virtually and invitations open to the general public.
-The meeting was moderated by ALS Patient Advocate Danielle Boyce and included updates from the Registry’s many research partners, a Patient Perspective Panel where three people with ALS were invited to speak, and a forum for open discussion for the public to participate in.
-Due to the resounding success of the meeting, along with the public’s support of this new open format, the Registry has decided again to hold the 2023 Annual Meeting virtually and open to the public.
+The meeting in 2023 saw a change in format with the meeting being held virtually and invitations open to the general public.
+The meeting was moderated by ALS Patient Advocate Andrea Pauls Backman and included updates from the Registry’s many research partners, a Patient Perspective Panel where three people with ALS were invited to speak, and a forum for open discussion for the public to participate in.
+Due to the resounding success of the past two years’ meetings, along with the public’s support of this new open format, the Registry will again hold the 2024 meeting virtually.

-This year’s meeting will be held on August 29th-30th.
+This year’s meeting will be held on September 4th-5th, and we are happy to announce that Andrea Pauls Backman will be moderating the meeting again.
 More information regarding the meeting agenda and invitation details will be provided leading up to the meeting dates.

 ALS Research Counts on You